Argao / Dalaguete / Oslob / Santander, Cebu, the Philippines

 Oslob Church (Parish Church of the Immaculate Conception)

 Over at the next town, an early morning date with whale sharks similarly justified some downtime.
-Oslob should not only be known for the gentle giants that hang out in the town’s waters.
+Oslob should not only be known for the gentle giants that hung out in the town’s waters.
 Its historical heritage was definitely worthy of touristic attention as well.
 We came in time to hear Mass at Oslob Church and tried to blend in among local churchgoers.
 It was a double novelty for a non-Catholic, non-Cebuano like me.
 Liturgical music was sung and the priest’s homily spoken in the local language.

 Our post-Mass promenade in front of the church ended up at the coral walls of the Old Spanish Cuartel.
 We assumed it was Oslob’s little Intramuros, the ruins of the old town.
 Actually, it was built as barracks for Spanish soldiers or guardia civil left unfinished at the end of Spanish occupation in 1898.